openvinotoolkit/model_server/docs/binary_input_ouput.md

 automatically using OpenCV library.

 OpenVINO Model Server API allows for sending the request data in a variety of formats inside the TensorProto objects.
-Array data are passed inside the tensor_contnet field, which represent the input data buffer.
+Array data are passed inside the tensor_content field, which represent the input data buffer.

 When the data is sent in the field `string_val`, it is interpreted as a binary format of the input data.

-Note that the model metadata reports the inputs shape with layout NHWC, the binary data must be sent with
+Note, that while the model metadata reports the inputs shape with layout NHWC, the binary data must be sent with
 shape: [N] with dtype: DT_STRING.
 N represents elements with binary data converted to string bytes.

 ## Preparing for deployment
-Before processing in the target model, it will be read by OpenCV and passed are a blob.
-The data converted by OpenCV has always layout NHWC.
-It will be also resize to the target model of pipeline node resolution.
+Before processing in the target AI model, binary image data is encoded by OVMS to a layout NHWC in BGR color format.
+It will be also resize to the model or pipeline node resolution.

-The model processing binary data needs to be set in NHWC layout.
+Processing the binary image requests requires the model or the custom nodes to accept layout NHWC in BGR color format with data with the data range from 0-255.
 Original layout of the input data can be changed in the OVMS configuration in runtime.
+For example when the orignal model has input shape [1,3,224,224] add a parameter in the OVMS configuration "layout": "NHWC" or the command line parameter `--layout NHWC`.
+In result, the model will have effective shape [1,224,224,3].

+In case the model was trained with color format RGB and range other then 0-255, the [model optimizer](link) can apply required adjustments:
+--reverse_input_channels: Switch the input channels order from RGB to BGR (or vice versa).
+Applied to original inputs of the model if and only if a number of channels equals 3.
+Applied after application of --mean_values and --scale_values options, so numbers in --mean_values and  --scale_values go in the order of channels used in the  original model
+--scale : All input values coming from original network inputs  will be divided by this value.
+When a list of inputs  is overridden by the --input parameter, this scale is  not applied for any input that does not match with the  original input of the model
+--mean_values :  Mean values to be used for the input image per  channel.
+Values to be provided in the (R,G,B) or (B,G,R) format.
+Can be defined for desired input of the model, for example: "--mean_values data[255,255,255],info[255,255,255]".
+The exact meaning and order of channels depend on how the original model was trained.

-Alternatively layout conversion can be implemented using a custom on `image transormation`.
+Alternatively layout conversion can be implemented using a custom node [image transormation](link).
+Custom node can accept the data in layout NHWC and convert it to NCHW before passing to the target AI model.
+It can also replace color channel and rescale the data.

-Note that OpenCV generates the blob data with the normalization 0-255 and BGR color format.
-In case the model was trained with different dataset, execution could include `image transormation` custom node to adjust the data to the target model.

 Blob data precision from binary input decoding is set automatically based on the target model or the DAG pipeline node.

 ## Returning binary outputs

 Some models or DAG pipelines return images in the response.
 OpenVINO model outputs are always in the form for arrays.
-It is possible, however, to configure OVMS to send the image outputs in the binary format instead.
+It is possible, however, to configure OVMS to send the image outputs in the binary image format instead.

-The binary data will be created out of OpenVINO response blob using OpenCV library.
-Images in the response can be returned as JPEG encoded.
-REST API responses will be in addition to that also Base64 encoded.

 Binary outputs can be enabled by setting the output name with `_binary` suffix.
 In case the model is already exported with different output name, OVMS has option to configure inputs and outputs names mapping by creating a json file `mapping_config.json`